 Finally I said, slowly, “Uh, Dr. Chile took me off the Keppra in November.
 I had a bad reaction.”

-He stared back at me, blank, and then steam started to come out of his ears.
+He stared at me, blankly, and then steam started to come out of his ears.
 But he didn’t yell.
 Asked me quietly, “What kind of reaction?”

 “Facial edema and a rash.”